VerifiedarXiv:2005.1416520 min

 175B · 3.6k PF-d

 Across the 42 benchmarks the paper aggregates, accuracy in all three settings rises with model size, which is expected.
-The shape is the telling part.
 The few-shot curve climbs faster than the zero-shot curve, so the gap between them widens as the model grows.
 A small model gains almost nothing from having examples in its prompt.
 A large model gains a lot.
-That widening gap is the paper's evidence that larger models are better at learning in context, not only better across the board.
+That widening gap shows that larger models are better at learning in context, not only better across the board.

 Figure 4 · few-shot emerges with scale